 Role playing on how to say no starts off weak in the beginning but becomes easier with practice they are taught how to use options to cope with triggers.

 - Think “This is no longer an option for me”

 - Think about how good you feel in recovery

 - Remember how miserable you were before treatment

-- Call the treatment center
+- Call the addiction treatment center you just left

 They are taught coping skills and problem solving to deal with feelings that make them vulnerable to relapse.
 Develop an action plan and carry it out.